awsdocs/amazon-athena-user-guide/doc_source/rows-and-structs.md

 The regular expression pattern needs to be contained within the string, and does not have to match it\.
 To match the entire string, enclose the pattern with ^ at the beginning of it, and $ at the end, such as `'^pattern$'`\.

-Consider an array of sites containing their hostname, and a `flaggedActivity` element\.
+Consider an array of sites containing their host name, and a `flaggedActivity` element\.
 This element includes an `ARRAY`, containing several `MAP` elements, each listing different popular keywords and their popularity count\.
 Assume you want to find a particular keyword inside a `MAP` in this array\.

 To search this dataset for sites with a specific keyword, we use `regexp_like` instead of the similar SQL `LIKE` operator, because searching for a large number of keywords is more efficient with `regexp_like`\.